BGI-Qingdao/MetaTrass/README.md

      * For a realiable construction of the species tree, the reference genomes for MetaTrass should be non-redundant genome of all single-speices. :warning:

-3. The reference genome for refining the contigs should be keep with the reference database.
+3. The reference genome for refining the contigs should be kept with the reference database.
-     * Split library.fna to each single species fasta file You can use the script (MetaTrass/script/fa_split_by_taxid.py) to covert the reference.fna to single species fasta file.
+     * Split library.fna to each single species fasta file You can use the script (MetaTrass/script/fa_split_by_taxid.py) to covert the library.fna to single species fasta file.

      * If you already have the single-species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.